 Libraries and other community organizations serve a vital role in providing access to information and technology for the entire community.
-Libraries often host public computers with internet access for those without a device or connection at home and provide technology training to develop a more digitally literate community.
+Libraries often host public computers with internet access for those without a device or connection at home, and provide technology training to develop a more digitally literate community.

-The following data show the connectivity and use of technology among libraries and organizations compared to those in other communities participating in Connected Nation's Connected program.
+The following data show the connectivity and use of technology among libraries and organizations, compared to those in other communities participating in Connected Nation's Connected program.
 These data should be used to make informed decisions and implement solutions for improving connectivity in the community.

 The library sector includes public and private libraries, as well as other non-governmental organizations that serve the community.
-Data from San Saba County represent survey responses collected between January 2021 and August 2021.
-During this time, one San Saba County library completed the survey.
-Data from all Connected communities represent survey responses collected between January 1, 2017, and August 31, 2021.
+Data from Clay County represent survey responses collected between September and November 2021.
+During this time, three Clay County libraries and community organizations completed the survey.
+Data from all Connected communities represent survey responses collected between January 1, 2017, and November 30, 2021.
 As more communities participate in the Connected program, these figures are likely to change.